PLACES YOU VISIT IN OUR CUSCO CITY TOUR

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
 While it may not be customary in your country, it’s of great significance for the people who will take care of you during the Lares trek to Machu Picchu.
 It inspires them to give excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
 Of course, you are free to tip as much as you would like, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 Yes, we are a locally sustainable & responsible tourism operator.
 That incorporates universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our local staff to know and understand, respect the places and the local people.

 WHAT TO BRING FOR CUSCO CITY TOUR?

-- Warm jacket
+- Warm jacket and rain jacket

 - Sun protection

 - Some money for souvenirs

 - Money in soles to purchase boleto turístico and Qoricancha ticket (80 soles)